mlzharov/sitewalker/README.md

 Traverse site and represent it as a graph.

 One script, given a URL, does a website crawl with depth up to N, and writes some data to a JSON file.
-Other scripts investigate graph based on the saved data.
+Other scripts help to explore graph based on the saved data.

+Please, note: this is only a demo (or prototype), not a production-ready software!

 ## Requirements

-* Python 3.5
+* Python >= 3.5
+* Requests library

 ## Installation